Element New York Times Square West

 Surroundings: Element is one of five (!) new skinny high rise chain hotels on a gritty block steps away from the Port Authority Bus Terminal (a simultaneously convenient and scary place) and just west of Times Square.
 The block is touristy, boring and rather grimy.
 But nearby await Times Square’s myriad attractions, from multiplex movie theaters and restaurants galore to the best Broadway theaters in town.
 The hotel is located too far west to be completely desirable, but if you don’t mind walking, you can easily reach Macy’s, the Empire State Building and Madison Square Garden.
 And with subway and bus stops just steps away, the location is superb for heading uptown (Lincoln Center, American Museum of Natural History, Columbia University) or downtown (SoHo, Tribeca, the Financial District).
 And if you’re heading to Fifth Avenue and points east, the crosstown bus and subway shuttle are nearby.

-Back story: The hotel is a link in Starwood’s Element chain, a new(ish) -- the first opened in 2008 in Lexington, Massachusetts -- green-is-good, extended stay subset of Westin Hotels.
+Back story: The hotel is a link in Starwood’s Element chain, a green-is-good, extended stay subset of Westin Hotels.
 All hotels in the chain are required to pursue LEED Certification from the U.S Green Buildings Council.
 Element Times Square was built from the ground up and opened in November 2010.

 Keep in mind: Elevators require a keycard to operate, but they are s-l-o-w.
 Lobby tables get overcrowded most mornings at breakfast.